 Trade and Investment

 Bilateral commercial relations are modest.
 Australia’s principal exports to Jordan are live sheep and cattle and meat products.
-Two-way trade amounted to $216 million in 2013-14 ($199 million in exports from Australia and $18 million in imports from Jordan).
+We also export some education services, with around 300 Jordanian students travelling to Australia each year.
+Two-way merchandise trade amounted to $245 million in 2014-15 ($210 million in exports from Australia and $35 million in imports from Jordan).
 In 2005 Australia concluded an MOU with Jordan on live animal shipment in order to underpin the trade and ensure respect of international animal welfare standards.
+Live exports to Jordan are also covered by the Exporter Supply Chain Assurance System (ESCAS).

-Austrade's office in Riyadh is responsible for Jordan.
+Austrade's office in Kuwaitis responsible for Jordan.
 Austrade's web site has information on doing business in Jordan and market profiles of priority sectors, such as education, food and health and medical.

 High Level Visits